Declaratory Act: Reaction

 Although many in Parliament felt that taxes were implied in this clause, other members of Parliament and many of the colonists—who were busy celebrating what they saw as their political victory—did not.
 Other colonists, however, were outraged because the Declaratory Act hinted that more acts would be coming.
 This Declaratory Act was copied almost word for word from the Irish Declaratory Act, an Act which had placed Ireland in a position of bondage to the Crown, implying that the same fate would come to The Thirteen Colonies.
 However, the colonists never explicitly called for its repeal, and would seek reconciliation with the Crown up until the last minute.

-The political theorist Edward Mims described the American reaction to the Declaratory Act:
+The political theorist Edwin Mims, Jr. described the American reaction to the Declaratory Act:

-Legacy
+Subsequent developments

-Following the passage of the Act, the British Parliament never again attempted directly impose taxation upon any of its colonies, or overseas territories, except for the Taxation of Colonies Act 1778 which was passed during the American Revolution.
+Following the passage of the act, the British Parliament never again attempted directly to impose taxation upon any of its colonies, or overseas territories, except for the Taxation of Colonies Act 1778 (18 Geo.
+3. c.
+12) which was passed during the American Revolution.

-Even after the recognition of the independence of the United States, the Act continued to remain in force for the remaining colonies of the British Empire in the western hemisphere.
+Even after the recognition of the independence of the United States, the act continued to remain in force for the remaining colonies of the British Empire in the Western Hemisphere.

-The Act was repealed in 1964, with the handful of remaining British colonies in the West Indies already governed by constitutions explicitly granted under the authority of Parliament, and in particular by the West Indies Act 1962.
-Though, whenever the British government perceived a need for colonial contributions towards the defence of the Empire, it appealed to the colonial governments themselves to make those contributions, with varying levels of success.
+The act was repealed in 1964, with the handful of remaining British colonies in the West Indies already governed by constitutions explicitly granted under the authority of Parliament, and in particular by the West Indies Act 1962.